Functional Medicine treatments Columbus Ohio

 ADRENAL STRESS AND FATIGUE:

-Adrenal fatigue lowers hormone and neurotransmitter levels, which can negatively affect your body by causing excessive fatigue.
+Adrenal stress causes cortisol levels to be too high or too low at the wrong times.
+Adrenal fatigue occurs when cortisol levels become too low due to long-standing adrenal stress.
 Treatments include evaluating your life stressors and adrenal status, finding ways to address the stress, changing what can be changed, and learning how better to deal with stressors that can’t be changed.
 Specific supplements are often used to help support good adrenal health.

 LOW TESTOSTERONE TREATMENT: